-The English department consists of a number of full-time members of staff, all of whom have additional responsibilities, either within the department or across the school, providing the team with a very clear understanding of whole school priorities and opportunities to develop English skills across the curriculum.
+The English department consists of 15 full-time members of staff, most of whom have additional responsibilities, either within the department or across the school, providing the team with a very clear understanding of whole school priorities and opportunities to develop English skills across the curriculum.

 Our priority is to provide all our students with the opportunity to develop their confidence in all forms of communication.
-Reading is also a high priority and, as such, we develop all of our schemes of learning around a wide range of literature, allowing our students to achieve the highest possible grades at the end of their study.
-We understand the challenge students face with the new curriculum in English and have made changes to the learning plans for all year groups so that they will be fully prepared when sitting their GCSE exams.
+Reading is also a high priority and, as such, we develop all of our schemes of learning around a wide range of literature and non-fiction texts, enabling our students to achieve the highest possible grades at the end of their study.
+As a team, we have risen to the challenge of the curriculum changes in English and have adapted learning plans, for all year groups, so that they will be fully prepared when sitting their GCSE exams.

-We teach Years 7 and 8 in mixed-ability groups.
-Such is the range of activities, skills and understanding which is required of pupils in English lessons, that it would be unrealistic to assume a generalised level of ability across them all.
-Mindful of this, we use a variety of teaching strategies to cater for all ability levels in a group.
+Such is the range of activities, skills and understanding which is required of pupils in English lessons, we use a variety of teaching strategies to cater for all ability levels in a group.
 Getting the best out of everyone means providing everyone with a wide range of tasks, together with experience and stimulus for all kinds of reading, writing, speaking and listening.

-In Years 9 to 11 pupils are placed into sets according to ability.
-At the end of the respective year movement between sets is possible and all pupils are assessed regularly to enable this to occur.
+All year groups are placed into sets according to ability.
+At the end of the respective year, movement between sets is possible and all pupils are assessed regularly to enable this to occur.
 As far as possible, there is continuity of teachers from the beginning of Year 10 until the end of Year 11, unless pupils move sets or teachers leave the school.

 Please see the published year guides for further more specific details on our curriculum and assessment processes.

 Outside of the Classroom